paulmayer-fullstacker/underworld-wizards/readmeSolution.md

 Define the API Endpoints:

 Based on the functionality and data model, we could proceed to design the API routes for each operation.
 Thus, defining our "API Contracts."
-For each endpoint, I specified the :
+For each endpoint, we specified the :

 - HTTP Method: (GET, POST, PUT, DELETE).